Other People (film): Plot

-David Mulcahey (Jesse Plemons), a struggling comedy writer, goes home to Sacramento to take care of his mother Joanne (Molly Shannon), diagnosed with rare leiomyosarcoma.
+David Mulcahey, a struggling comedy writer, goes home to Sacramento to take care of his mother Joanne, diagnosed with rare leiomyosarcoma.
 The film spans a year, following the Mulcahey family as they deal with Joanne's cancer diagnosis.

-Back in his childhood home, David reunites with his conservative father Norman (Bradley Whitford), and his two younger sisters Alexandra (Maude Apatow) and Rebeccah (Madisen Beaty).
+Back in his childhood home, David reunites with his conservative father Norman, and his two younger sisters Alexandra and Rebeccah.
 He has a distant relationship with his sisters, and a strained relationship with his father, who still refuses to accept David's sexuality ten years after he came out.

-David has recently broken up with his boyfriend, Paul (Zach Woods).
+David has recently broken up with his boyfriend, Paul.
 Not wanting to upset his mother, David tells the family they are still together.
-David also reconnects with his high school friend Gabe (John Early), and meets Gabe's flamboyant adopted brother Justin (Josie Totah).
+David also reconnects with his high school friend Gabe, and meets Gabe's flamboyant adopted brother Justin.
 Meanwhile, Joanne continues with chemotherapy, though she hates the treatment and eventually decides to quit when the chemo proves to be ineffective.
 While talking to David about her decision to quit, Joanne apologizes for her initial reaction to him coming out; he forgives her.

 In July, Joanne and the family take a trip to New York to attend David's improv show at the Upright Citizens Brigade Theatre.
 David meets an artistic director at the show and is informed about a new ABC show searching for writers.
 Encouraged, David begins working on a spec script.
 After consulting with Paul, David takes the family to Paul's apartment under the guise that they are still in a relationship; Norman refuses to enter the apartment, staying behind.
 This dismays David, who hoped his father had started to become more accepting of his sexuality.
 David spends the night with Paul and they end up having sex.